 To some this has become a familiar and harmless experience.
 To take advantage of this and turn it into something positive would be considered an art of sorts.
 According to Dictionary.com, one definition of aberration is mental irregularity or disorder, especialy of a minor or temporary nature, or a lapse from a sound mental state.
 This is not always possible.

-Sometimes you are left helplessly in control of your wandering subconscious.
+of your wandering subconscious.

 Unlike many before him, Jung did not feel that experimenting using